MartaBofillRoig/NCC_timetrends/README.md

 ================

-This repository contains the main code and R functions to reproduce the results of the simulation study in \`\`On model-based time trend adjustments in platform trials with non-concurrent controls’’ (<https://arxiv.org/abs/2112.06574>).
+This repository contains the main code and R functions to reproduce the results of the simulation study in **“On model-based time trend adjustments in platform trials with non-concurrent controls”** (<https://arxiv.org/abs/2112.06574>).

 We investigated frequentist, model-based approaches to adjust for time